bee-queue/arena/README.md

 To specify a custom file location, see "Running Arena as a node module".

+Note that if you happen to use Amazon Web Services' Elasticache as your Redis host, consider using plugin [Arena AWS](https://github.com/mixmaxhq/arena-aws) to automatically wire up Arena to your queues.

 #### Running the server

 Run `npm install` to fetch Arena's dependencies.
 Then run `npm start` to start the server.